Moving memories – the 1990s

 The same combination of contemporary interviews and historical footage was used for the other Memory Line films.
 The next one was On Denniston (1993).
 Returning to a subject which fascinated Hugh ever since he made After Ninety Years for the NFU in 1967, On Denniston uses footage from that film of the Denniston Incline in action, shot the year before it closed for good.
 It also gives a much fuller picture of what life was like on the Denniston plateau when 4,000 people lived and worked there – especially for the women raising children in a harsh mountain environment while worrying about their husbands working at a dangerous occupation in the mines or on the incline.

-Memory Line Productions made seven films during the 1990s – read more about them (and purchase them) at the Memory Line website.
+Memory Line Productions made seven films during the 1990s – read more about them (and purchase them) here.
 The only films ever made about the unique subjects they cover, they continue to sell steadily from the website and from selected museums.

 Forest Gupping and the Supa-Scraper

 A humorous short film on a new invention - a water-saving scraper for removing effluent from milking sheds and yards - Forest Gupping and the Supa-Scraper (1996) was written, directed and produced by Hugh for exhibition on the Supa-Scraper stand at the 1996 Mystery Creek Field Days.
 It picked up three awards from ITVA (NZ) in 1996 - Silver Monitor, Best Script and Best Sound (for Kit Rollings).